Grace your necks with these super fun jewel-shaped pieces!

 The brand’s foundation and its focus are a commitment to ethical production and cultural preservation.

-By employing local artisans and utilizing traditional methods, they support the local economy and help maintain cultural heritage.
+By employing local artisans and utilising traditional methods, they support the local economy and help maintain cultural heritage.

 Litter removal.